-- (1) We estimated expected volatility based on the annualized standard deviation of the daily return embedded in historical share prices of comparable companies with a time horizon close to the expected expiration of the term. - (2) We estimated the risk-free interest rate based on the U.S. Treasury zero-coupon bonds with maturity terms similar to the expected term on the stock-based awards. - (3) We have never declared or paid any cash dividends on our capital stock, and we do not anticipate any dividend payments on our ordinary shares in the foreseeable future.
+- (1) We estimated expected volatility based on the annualized standard deviation of the daily return embedded in historical share prices of comparable companies with a time horizon close to the expected expiration of the term. - 2) We estimated the risk-free interest rate based on the U.S. Treasury zero-coupon bonds with maturity terms similar to the expected term on the stock-based awards. - (3) We have never declared or paid any cash dividends on our capital stock, and we do not anticipate any dividend payments on our ordinary shares in the foreseeable future.

 (4) Expected term (in years) represents the weighted average period of time that stock-based awards granted are expected to be outstanding giving consideration to historical exercise patterns.
-We - (4) Expected term (in years) represents the weighted average period of time that stock-based awards granted are expected to be outstanding giving consideration to historical exercise patterns.
 We used the simplified method to calculate the expected term. - (5) Expected forfeiture rate is estimated based on historical employee turnover rate after each option grant.